Some home treatment can help swimmer's ear. But it is important to see a doctor first. If your doctor says it's okay, you can try the following:

-out by an ear specialist.
-Occasionally, if the ear canal is very swollen, a wick with antibiotic drops will be placed in the ear canal.
+In severe cases, the ear canal should be carefully cleaned out by an ear specialist.
+Sometimes, if the ear canal is very swollen, a wick with antibiotic drops will be placed in the ear canal.

-use ear candles.
+Do not use ear candles.
 They have no proven benefit, and they can cause harm.

 How can you prevent swimmer's ear?